-- Looking at the group-wide CSR implementation structure, it is admirable that Casio upgraded the members of its CSR Committee to directors, Audit & Supervisory Board members, and executive officers, that it established high material goals and KPIs and is managing progress quantitatively, that it is appointing CSR Leaders at major group companies worldwide, and that it is increasing cooperation with NGOs in and outside Japan.
-Going forward, I recommend that the scope of discussions by the CSR Committee be expanded.
-In addition, in order to encourage value creation for the near-term future with a view to the SDGs and to encourage initiatives on the front lines by CSR Leaders, I recommend that messages from top management be translated into multiple languages and delivered to workplaces around the world.
+- Looking at the group-wide CSR implementation structure, it is admirable that Casio established high material goals and KPIs and is managing progress quantitatively.
+Going forward, I recommend that the scope of discussions by the CSR Committee be expanded based on the Medium-Term Management Plan.
+In addition, in order to encourage value creation for the near-term future with a view to the SDGs and to encourage initiatives on the front lines by CSR Leaders, I would like to repeat my recommendation that messages from top management be translated into multiple languages and delivered to workplaces around the world.
 This will increase opportunities for diverse front-line employees to get a more immediate and deeper understanding of CSR trends at the head office and at sites in various countries. - With regard to its medium- to long-term environmental management policy and environmental management promotion system, Casio has specified the long-term goals of an 80% reduction in greenhouse gas (GHG) emissions by fiscal 2051 and a 26% reduction in GHG emissions by fiscal 2031, both compared to fiscal 2014.
-Casio is also carrying out initiatives to address its three material goals of realizing a low carbon society, building a recycling society, and living in harmony with nature by preserving biodiversity.
-It is especially admirable that Casio employees in Thailand achieved an annual emissions reduction of 1,567 t-CO2 by taking buses to work.
-However, I am concerned that there were no new certifications of Super Green Star products in the period under review.
-Looking ahead, I strongly hope that Casio will establish a roadmap for long-term GHG reduction, expand its use of renewable energy, broaden the categories of Green Star products, and achieve its medium- and long-term goals with the help of customers, including by improving the recycling rate at the time of product disposal. - I applaud Casio for introducing new models of cooperation with NGOs regarding the preservation of biodiversity and for starting preservation activities based on surveys conducted at major sites in Japan.
-Going forward, however, I hope that it will roll out models that tie into preservation of nature and biodiversity in different regions worldwide and, with a view to preserving biodiversity close to home, I hope that it will encourage cooperation with employees and local residents. - In terms of making workplaces more supportive, it is commendable that Casio has a 100% rate of return by employees who took childcare leave and that the percentage of employees of Casio Computer Co., Ltd., who utilize leaves of absence or the shorter working hours system for childcare or nursing care has reached 4.85%.
-I hope, however, that Casio will improve the follow-up implementation rate for employees who were found to have a health risk based on regular health checkups. - It is estimable that Casio has established a system for developing and assessing advanced skills in women who work on premium production lines as an initiative at Yamagata Casio.
-In the future, however, I hope that the system will be used to research the effect on productivity of improving the traffic path and lighting, and I also hope that it will be used to promote bottom-up environmental and safety initiatives by all employees.
+While the efforts to prepare for science-based target (SBT) certification and for joining the RE100 (Renewable Energy 100%) initiative are commendable, I strongly urge Casio to create a long-term GHG reduction roadmap, and in particular, scenarios for dramatic reduction of GHG emissions over entire product life cycles.
+I also hope that these medium and long-term measures will be realized with the support of customers, including improvement of the recycling rate at the time of product disposal. - I again applaud Casio for introducing more G-SHOCK models based on collaboration with NGOs to preserve biodiversity, and for continuing to expand preservation activities based on surveys conducted at major sites in Japan.
+I have high expectations that, going forward, Casio will continue to release models that will help conserve nature and biodiversity worldwide.
+At the same time, I hope the company will advance efforts to procure paper with an emphasis on sustainability while reducing plastic waste, which has a substantial impact on rivers and marine ecosystems. - In terms of making workplaces more supportive, it is commendable that Casio has a 100% rate of return by employees who took childcare leave and that the percentage of employees of Casio Computer Co., Ltd., who utilize leaves of absence or the shorter working hours system for childcare or nursing care has reached 6.69%.
+I would also like to give Casio credit for improving the rate of employees following up on health risks identified during regular checkups, and for holding seminars to share home care leave cases with employees as part of the nursing care leave support system.
+At the same time, I recommend setting KPIs for initiatives related to lifestyle-related diseases, smoking, and mental health, and sharing with employees and workplaces the progress made against them.